 Chief Scientific Officer, BioMotiv; Board Chairman, Cystic Fibrosis Foundation Therapeutics, Inc.

 Ted J. Torphy, PhD, is the Chief Scientific Officer for BioMotiv, the for-profit arm of The Harrington Project, the mission of which is to accelerate the translation of academic discoveries into medicines.
-Since 2004 Dr. Torphy has also chaired the board of the Cystic Fibrosis Foundation Therapeutics, Inc. During this period the Foundation introduced the venture philanthropy model of co-investing with biotechnology and pharmaceutical companies to bring breakthrough therapies to individuals with cystic fibrosis, including KALYDECO® and ORKAMBITM, the first treatments that correct the fundamental defect causing cystic fibrosis.
+Since 2004, Dr. Torphy has also chaired the board of the Cystic Fibrosis Foundation Therapeutics, Inc. During this period the Foundation introduced the venture philanthropy model of co-investing with biotechnology and pharmaceutical companies to bring breakthrough therapies to individuals with Cystic Fibrosis (CF), including KALYDECO® and ORKAMBITM, the first treatments that correct the fundamental defect causing CF.

 David B. Weiner, PhD

 Executive Vice President, The Wistar Institute; Director, Wistar Vaccine Center; W.W.
 Smith Charitable Trust Professor in Cancer Research